ncphillips/game-master/README.md

 # Game Master

+GameMaster is a web application for pen-and-paper RPGs, such as Dungeons and Dragons.

+The purpose of GameMaster is to provide tools for helping streamline P&P RPGs with minimal preparation.

 ## Architecture
+There are two primary classes of objects in GameMaster:

-* Models are classes of objects containing business logic.
+* Models are classes of objects containing application logic.
 * Collection are used to persist and retrieved Model instances.

-* HTML files contain Blaze templates.
+An absolute must in developing GameMaster is to keep the application logic completely separated from the Meteor platform.

+Meteor Packages, then, have the following responsibilities:

+1. Implement the database connection interfaces for the Collections
+1. Render Model information in the DOM
+1. Tie DOM events to Model methods
+1. Request that the Collection fetches/persists Models

 ### Models
 Models represent a particular part of the application logic.

 Some example Models for Campaigns, Encounter, PlayerCharacters, and Users.

+There several conventions _must_ be upheld for all models.

-All Models are created by loading in some plain data object into a constructor function.
+First, All Models are created by loading in some plain data object into a constructor function.

+Second, the data loaded into the models should always be validated on entry, and unexpected values should be discarded.

+Third, the validated but raw data should be kept away from the user by storing it a property called `__data__`.

+Here's an example showing the three conventions:

-    function MyModel(data) { }
+    function MyModel(data) {
+        this.__data__ = validateMyModelData(data);
+    }

+    function validateMyModelData(data) {
+        var validData = {};

+        validData._id = data._id;
+        validData.name = data.name;

+        return validData
+    }

     var myModelInstance = new MyModel({});

-There several conventions must be upheld for all models.

-First, he data loaded into the models should always be validated on entry, and unexpected values should be discarded.

-Second, the validated but raw data should be kept away from the user by storing it a property called `__data__`.

-Third, simple data should be made accessible via accessor methods assigned to the Models prototype.
-These functions behave similarly to Knockout's observable properties, or a function that might be both a getter and a setter.
+The fourth convention is that simple data should be made accessible via accessor methods assigned to the Models prototype.
+These functions act as both the getter and the setter for that property.
 For example:

     MyModel.prototype.status = function(status) {
         if (typeof status !== 'undefined') {